By Hamed Ashrafi

 Warning

 You must highlight the sketch in the design tree before saving the file with .SLDLFP extension.
+Otherwise ,when inserting the profile, you will get an error that the library feature is empty.

-Creating wire-frame as skeletons Link to this section
+Creating Wire-Frame as Skeletons Link to this section

 As discussed earlier, weldments profiles are closed sketches that get extruded along another sketch.
 The latter is a skeleton or wire frame.
 You need to create the skeleton using 2d or 3d sketches.
 In this tutorial we will use 3d sketch as it offers better control over the final design result.